Investor Behaviour –> Low Returns

 Okay, so financial success sounds simple – just invest in a diverse pool of equities and give them time to perform.
 Simple, yes.
 Easy – not at all.
 If it was that easy everyone would do it.
 In fact, the wealth creating power of equities and the variability of returns are inextricably linked – you can’t have the rewards of equities without the variability.
 As we constantly see and hear in the media, investors have a strong tendency to react to news and adjust their investment portfolios.
 Have you ever wondered if they are well served by their reactions and portfolio changes?
 Well, one research company has been doing exactly that for many years.

-Who saw this coming?
-In a Wall Street Journal article earlier this year a researcher reported on the forecasting accuracy of 51 top economists for the year 2008 for two data points: real GDP growth and the unemployment rate at the end of 2008.
+In a 2009 Wall Street Journal article researcher reported on the forecasting accuracy of 51 top economists for the year 2008 for two data points: real GDP growth and the unemployment rate at the end of 2008.
 There were thus 102 forecasts.
 Of these, 101 were wrong in the same direction.
 One economist, for one of his two forecasts, was right.
 This highlights the essential futility of using short term economic forecasting to guide your investment decisions.
 Even if some of them were right this time, what are the odds they would keep getting it right in the future?
 That’s correct; the odds are next to nothing.
 What do the media report breathlessly on a day-to-day and even minute-to minute basis?
 That’s right; short-term economic data.
 How useful is it to read the financial section of last week’s newspaper?
 How much would anyone pay for information from that paper?

 The cumulative damage done by the emotional behaviour of individual investors is staggering.
 Look at Chart 2, showing the cumulative returns corresponding to the annual returns from Chart 1.
-Over 20 years the stock market has risen 397% while in the same period stock fund investors managed only a 45% gain.
+Over 20 years the stock market has risen 383% while in the same period stock fund investors managed only a 180% gain.
 Investors missed out on essentially all of the gains because they behaved badly.
 They could have achieved much better results by throwing darts at a list of stock funds and leaving them alone for 20 years.
 This is a perfect illustration of the truth in the financial advice adage “Don’t do something, just stand there”!
 Yes, it turns out that once your strategic asset allocation based on your goals and financial resources has been done, the best way to manage your portfolio is to just stand there.